The projects that I am most passionate about are ones that have at the core, the mission to empower and educate.

 Unfortunately, I believed what that teacher told me and stayed away from math, engineering, and the hard sciences until I was an adult.
 However, since I have always been a very curious person who loves asking questions, my beginner’s mindset is essentially the reason why I started learning to code, after asking myself how an LMS (learning management system) I used as an online teacher worked.

 From there I signed up for David Malan’s CS50x through edx.org and later my good friend and master Quality Assurance engineer, Gilda Villaseñor, began teaching and mentoring me in computer science.
 Together we started C Girls Code, a social enterprise focused on educating women and girls in computer programming skills.
-From there Gilda and I joined forces with the driven electronic engineer, Maria Makarova, and opened the Michoacan chapter of Technovation Challenge.
-My participation with Technovation Challenge is as a volunteer regional ambassador.
+We then joined forces with the driven electronic engineer, Maria Makarova, and opened the Michoacan chapter of Technovation Challenge.
+My participation with Technovation Challenge has been as a volunteer mentor and regional ambassador.
 I have also collaborated with Iridescent Learning, the non-profit behind Technovation Challenge, as a freelance academic translator.